scaffold-eth/se-2-docs/docs/components/BlockieAvatar.md

 # BlockieAvatar

-Show a blockie (bar code profile icon) component for a public address.
+Show a blockie (bar code profile icon) component for a given public address.

-If the address has an ENS avatar linked to it, will show it.
-Otherwise, will show the generated blockie.
+If the address has an ENS avatar linked to it, this avatar will be displayed.
+Otherwise, a generated blockie will be shown.

 ![BlockieAvatar Example](/img/BlockieAvatar.png)

+If you want more control over styling the blockie, you can directly use [blo](https://github.com/bpierre/blo) (pre-installed in Scaffold-ETH 2) and internally used by `BlockieAvatar` component to get the image URL.

 ## Import